l7mp/learning-go/99-labs/05-resilience/README.md

 ```go
 func transaction(opList []api.VersionedKeyValue) error
 ```
 If any of the `put` operations in the `opList` fails then the whole transaction fails.
-We could have used this API from the outset but that would have removed many of the educational lessons from this lab.
+We could have used this API from the beginning but that would have removed many of the educational lessons from this lab.
 Let this serve as a reminder of the importance of using a transactional databases, they serve a good purpose!

 > :bulb: Tip
 >
+> Feel free to experiment with the transactional API.
+Here are some ideas on possible improvements:
+> - Rewrite the key-value store data layer of `splitdim` to make use of the new API.
+Put your transactional data-layr implementation into a new package, say, `pkg/db/transactionalkvstore`.
+> - Implement transactions in the kvstore client (`kvstore/pkg/client`) to simplify the calling of the new transactional API.
+Let the signature added to the client interface be the following:
+>   ```go
+>	Transaction([]api.VersionedKeyValue) error
+>   ```
-> Feel free to experiment with the transactional API and rewrite the key-value store data layer of `splitdim` to make use of the new API.
-You can also implement a database client to make calling this API easier.
-This exercise is optional, but it should give you a nice opportunity to exercise your Go skills!
+> This exercise is optional, but it should give you a nice opportunity to exercise your Go skills!

 <!-- Local Variables: -->
 <!-- mode: markdown; coding: utf-8 -->